ThinkDataEd/curriculum/docs/unit1/lesson3.md

 **categorical variables** and **numerical variables**.
 Typically, categorical variables represent values that have words, while numerical variables represent values that have numbers.

-    **Note:** Categorical variables can sometimes be coded as numbers (e.g., “Gender” could have values 0 and 1, where 0=Male and 1=Female).
+    **Note:** Categorical variables can sometimes be coded as numbers (e.g., “Shoe” could have values 0 and 1, where 0 = Sneakers and 1 = Sandals).

 5. As a class, determine which variables from the *Stick Figures* data are numerical, and which variables are categorical.
 The students should create two lists in their DS journals similar to the